amirkhantemirov/Python-NLP-Natural-Language-Processing-ML/README.md

 #RUS
 #KZ

-You can do this project if it suits your knowledge and experience in Python and machine learning (ML).
+This project was implemented in accordance with the knowledge and experience in Python and machine learning (ML).
 The given task is about developing an aspect-oriented tonal analysis system, and here it is necessary to use Natural Language Processing (NLP) and machine learning algorithms.

 We import the necessary libraries